evanwill/refine-with-grel/content/intro/1-strategies.md

 ## Know Your Data

 - Explore your columns and values -- is there a data dictionary?
 Is there relationships between columns?
 Is there processing contexts that help explain current state? (e.g. data source from OCR, web harvest, or database exports)
 - Identify data anomalies and challenges -- are there outliers that don't make sense?
 Outliers in specific contexts?
-Inconsistent formats, unnecessary white space, extra characters, typos, incomplete records, multi-valued cells, etc... (e.g. use text length facet to check string fields)
+Inconsistent formats, unnecessary white space, extra characters, typos, incomplete records, multi-valued cells, etc... (e.g. use All column facets or text length facet to check string fields)
 - Record a *Coherence Check*{:.term} -- what is your expected number of rows?
 Always keep this number in mind as you work through the project.

 ## Filter and Subset